Psychology (PSY)

 Pre-requisites: PSY111

-Course offered: SPR
+Course offered: SP

 PSY423 Introduction to Group Processes (3 course hours)